-Looking for a karate instructor or karate classes in Kensington ?
+Seeking a karate coach or karate lessons in Kensington ?

-Giving Karate classes in Kensington designed for people from all areas of life both men and women.
-We provide lessons for people from beginner level all the way through to experienced Karate practitioners.
-Our Karate students can be male or female, old or young, we can assist people from all walks of life, irrespective of their sex or age.
+Giving Karate classes in Kensington created for individuals from all areas of life both male and female.
+We provide you with lessons for people from beginner level right through to experienced Karate practitioners.
+Our Karate pupils could be male or female, old or young, we can assist people from all walks of life, irrespective of their sex or age.

 Karate practice (Kensington ) – Our Karate Classes in Kensington

 Karate practice is usually divided into three main activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

 We bring these 3 activities together to bring you a complete Karate tuition experience in Kensington .